What is Energy Camp?!

-Energy Camp is a yearly weeklong summer camp designed to help cooperative youth develop leadership and team building skills and learn about one of rural America’s most important accomplishments—rural electrification.
+Energy Camp is a 4-day summer camp designed to help student leaders grow in leadership development through team building and cooperation activities.
+Campers also learn about one of rural America’s most important accomplishments—rural electrification.

-History and Statistics
+History and Purpose

 What began as a quest to fill a void in programs offered by Oklahoma’s Electric Cooperatives to young people within their service territories culminated in the creation of the YouthPower Energy Camp.

-In 1988, Kenny Scruggs, Rural Electric Cooperative’s Director of Member Services & Marketing, along with Don Crabbe and Patti Glover of the Oklahoma Association of Electric Cooperatives, ventured to Thedford, Nebraska to evaluate a camp created by the Nebraska Rural Electric Association for juniors in high school.
+In 1988, Kenny Scruggs, Rural Electric Cooperative’s Director of Member Services & Marketing, along with Don Crabbe and Patti Glover of the Oklahoma Association of Electric Cooperatives, ventured to Thedford, Nebraska, to evaluate a camp created by the Nebraska Rural Electric Association for juniors in high school.
 This camp concept was modified and adapted for eighth graders.

 Beginning in 1989, electric cooperatives from across the state began conducting various selection methods to qualify students for the camp.
 Essay contests, speech contests and academic placement were all factors in determining which students would be eligible to attend Energy Camp.